peermaps/osmpbf-parser/readme.md

 # osmpbf-parser

-parse open street map protobuf files and scan for records
+parse open street map protobuf files and scan for records with explicit file offsets

 This crate differs from [osmpbf][] mainly in that you get explicit u64 file offsets for jumping and scanning and can bring your own concurrency strategy by creating many file handles and parser